782618297/io_scene_scs/Global-Settings.md

 **Shader Presets Library** _[“*.txt” file, absolute file path]_

 Shader Presets library filepath.
 This library has been created specially for SCS Blender Tools and thus it is located in its installation folder.
 The correct path should be set automatically.
-Details on Shader Presets you can find in “Materials” chapter
+Details on Shader Presets you can find in “Materials” chapter.

-> NOTE: Sign, Semaphore, Traffic Rules and Mat Substance libraries are not fully supported yet!

 ## Display Settings